Passports

 Visa requirements for Chile

-Citizens of the European Union, the UK, the United States and Canada (among other countries), will not be required to apply for a visa when travelling to Chile.
-Some of these citizens, however, may be required to pay a reciprocity fee
+Citizens of the following, among other countries, will not be required to apply for a visa when travelling to Chile:

 If you are travelling from certain countries not mentioned above, including Australia, you may need to apply for a visa - check with your local embassy.

-If you are not required to apply for a visa, you will instead be issued with a tourist card, or 'Tarjeta de Turismo', on arrival in Chile, which will last for 90 days.
+If you are not required to apply for a visa, you will instead be issued a tourist card, or 'Tarjeta de Turismo', on arrival in Chile, which will last for 90 days.
 This is an A5-sized white piece of paper - you must retain this document and present it to immigration when you leave.

 Australians travelling to Chile